pagkly/Zed/Investopedia4/Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans.md

 -   Permanent and total disability payments under life insurance contracts
 -   [[Charitable gift annuities]](https://www.investopedia.com/terms/c/charitable-gift-annuity.asp)

-On the other hand, an individual who receives a 1099-R form in error should immediately contact the plan [[custodian]](https://www.investopedia.com/terms/c/custodian.asp) to rectify the situation and avoid filing an incorrect tax return.
+On the other hand, an individual who receives a 1099-R form in error should immediately contact the plan [[custodian]](https://www.investopedia.com/terms/c/custodian.asp) to rectify the situation and avoid filing an incorrect [[Tax Return|tax return]].
 Like most 1099s, 1099-R forms must be sent to recipients by Jan.
 31 of the year following the tax year.

 If you receive a 1099-R, keep in mind that not all distributions from retirement or [[tax-deferred]](https://www.investopedia.com/terms/t/taxdeferred.asp) accounts are subject to tax.1 A [[direct rollover]](https://www.investopedia.com/terms/d/directrollover.asp) from a [401(k) plan](https://www.investopedia.com/terms/1/401kplan.asp) to an IRA is one example.
 If you are unsure whether a distribution is taxable it may be a good idea to consult with a tax professional.

-Anyone who receives a 1099-R must include the amount shown on it in their income tax return and pay applicable taxes.
+Anyone who receives a 1099-R must include the amount shown on it in their income [[Tax Return|tax return]] and pay applicable taxes.

 ## How to File Form 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans

 The form is provided by the plan issuer who must give a copy to the IRS, the recipient of the distribution, and the recipient’s state, city, or local tax department.
-As with other IRS forms, the [1099-R form](https://www.irs.gov/pub/irs-pdf/f1099r.pdf) should also include the payer's name, address, telephone number, and [[taxpayer identification number]](https://www.investopedia.com/terms/t/taxpayer-identification-number.asp) (TIN).
-It should also have the recipient's name, address, and taxpayer identification number, which for most individual taxpayers in their Social Security Number.
+As with other IRS forms, the [1099-R form](https://www.irs.gov/pub/irs-pdf/f1099r.pdf) should also include the payer's name, address, telephone number, and [[taxpayer identification number]](https://www.investopedia.com/terms/t/[[Taxpayer|taxpayer]]-identification-number.asp) (TIN).
+It should also have the recipient's name, address, and taxpayer identification number, which for most individual taxpayers in their [[Social Security]] Number.

 Some of the other items included on the form are the gross distribution paid during the tax year, the amount of taxable distribution, the federal income tax withheld at source, any contributions made to the investment, or insurance premiums paid, and a code representing the type of distributions made to the plan holder.1